FChia11/gradstudent/content/home/posts.md

 # Order that this section appears on the page.
 weight: 40

-title: The Lab Review
+title: Patent Pills
-subtitle: Labelling, Policy, Information
+subtitle: Women Inventors 1850-1950

 content:
   # Filter on criteria